 Winter has a lot of upsides: the holiday season, gift giving, snow days, hot chocolate and more.
 However, winter is also the prime time for illnesses like the common cold, flu and stomach viruses.
-We talked to Charles Hannum, MD, a general pediatrician here at Tufts Children's Hospital about how to avoid those pesky winter bugs.
+We talked to Charles Hannum, MD, a general pediatrician here at Tufts Medical Center about how to avoid those pesky winter bugs.

 “Bacteria and viruses are most commonly spread via the air or by touching contaminated surfaces, and it only takes seconds to infect yourself,” Dr. Hannum said.
 “Common places where infection is introduced include the eyes, nose and mouth — places that children touch often.”

 So how can parents keep their little ones healthy this winter?
 The answer is surprisingly simple: proper handwashing.
 Hand hygiene is absolutely essential in warding off germs, and it’s important to wash you and your child’s hands frequently.

 When to wash:

 - Before eating